techidaily/site-youtube-tips/source/_posts/phone-camera-accessories-vloggers-should-try-to-improve-recording-for-2024.md

 ![RODE VideoMic Me](https://images.wondershare.com/filmora/article-images/smartphone-camera-accessories-microphone.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oySc0DiqmKc?si=8pynRzuhlq2RUPZ6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The mic that is already built into your phone is equally sensitive to the sounds that come from behind the phone as it is to the sounds that are in front of the phone.
 This can be problematic when you’re trying to vlog in selfie mode while there’s a loud concert on the other side.
 One smartphone accessory that can improve the sound that you record from your phone in these situations is the RODE VideoMic Me.
 This mini directional shotgun mic plugs right into your phone’s headphone jack and sells for around $60 USD.
 In windy conditions, the dead cat windshield that it comes with does a great job of minimizing noise from the wind.
 In quiet, indoor conditions where you are the only person speaking, this device performs no better than your phone’s internal microphone.
 Your phone will also have to be in airplane mode to prevent the Rode VideoMic Me from recording unwanted clicking noise caused by background processes performed by your phone.
 So you wouldn’t want to use this for livestreaming.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/X4q6gyaEojM?si=ImdFm6Zsr0azykqV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 6\.
 Aukey Optic 3-in-1 Smartphone Lens Set